symfony/symfony-docs/doctrine/associations.rst

     classes, and each class has many students).

 First, you need to determine which relationship to use.
-If both sides of the relation will contain many of the oter side (e.g. "students" and "classes"), you need a ``ManyToMany`` relation.
+If both sides of the relation will contain many of the other side (e.g. "students" and "classes"), you need a ``ManyToMany`` relation.
 Otherwise, you likely need a ``ManyToOne``.

 .. tip::